It’s Easy to Hit the Road to Indy with the Kids

 The museum has done a great job crafting exhibits for various age groups and interests.
 Here are just a few examples of what you can explore…

 Babies, toddlers and preschoolers will love Playscape, where playing in water and sand is encouraged alongside making art and exploring music.
 Private nursing areas and family restrooms are located here, too.

 Treasures of the Earth turns your kids into Indiana Jones sidekick material.
 From a bumpy elevator ride to an archeology dig, kids are put into the roles of adventurer and archeologist and given mysteries to solve.
 All ages will enjoy putting together the mummy sarcophagus and checking out the working archaeology lab.

 Beyond that, the Dinosphere is a must for any dino-lovers out there, and China really does make you feel like you’re on another continent.
 All Aboard has full-size trains you can go in and out of as well as miniature trains, too.
 Kids can touch and experiment with things everywhere you look.
 Fantastic.

 Children’s Museum of Indianapolis Details

-2- 100 ACRES AT INDIANAPOLIS MUSEUM OF ART
+2- Explore 100 ACRES at INDIANAPOLIS MUSEUM OF ART